The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 Schedule and Staffing:

-• Seven days a week: 11 am to 8 pm June 28th through September 1st
+¨ Seven days a week 11 am to 8 pm from June 23rd through August 31st

-• Seven days a week: 11 am to 5 pm September 2nd through September 29th
+¨ Seven days a week 11 am to 5 pm from September 1st through September 28th

 Each shanty must be staffed by a participating artist or assistant during operating hours.
 Artists are strongly encouraged to share a shanty with other juried artists to meet the staffing commitment.